deeredman1991/Twitch-Plays-Bot/README.md

 # NEW

-* full support for FightCade Anarchy is is best for fightcade
+* full support for FightCade Anarchy is best for fightcade
 * wip support for prison architect escape mode
 * game PAUSING for FightCade is sort of working so test it out